17 Top-Rated Ski Resorts on the East Coast, 2024/25

 Earning consistent top ratings for the quality of its grooming and snowmaking, as well as its terrain parks, family programs, dining, and customer service, Okemo Mountain Resort also offers an easily reachable location in south-central Vermont.
 What it may lack in death-defying plunges, it more than makes up for in its abundant and perfectly groomed cruisers for all skill levels.

-he skill levels of the resort's 121 trails are the most evenly divided in the east, and in addition there are 21 glades to further challenge experienced skiers.
+The skill levels of the resort's 121 trails are the most evenly divided in the East, and in addition, there are 21 glades to further challenge experienced skiers.
 Borders will love the East's longest superpipe, along with nine terrain parks that are among the most innovative in the East.
 State-of-the-art snowmaking covers 98 percent of the terrain, adding to the high natural snowfall, to earn Okemo repeated national awards for snow quality.

 With some of the best ski conditions in the East, you'd expect long lines, but Okemo and all Vail Resorts will be limiting ticket sales this season to avoid overcrowding.
 To be sure of a ticket, reserve in advance.

-Two new high-speed chairlifts, one a bubble quad lift and the other a six-pack, that were installed for the 2021/2022 season have improved access to the entire mountain terrain, especially for those staying at the Jackson Gore base area.
+Two high-speed chairlifts, one a bubble quad lift and the other a six-pack, make accessing the entire mountain terrain a breeze, especially for those staying at the Jackson Gore base area.
 These have also relieved congestion at the Clock Tower base, providing faster access to the summit on the Sunburst Six, a bubble six-pack with heated seats.

 A covered skating rink, full-service spa, indoor and outdoor pools, a tubing hill, the Timber Ripper Mountain Coaster, and snowcat excursions combine with skiing to give Okemo a visitor experience that few resorts can match.